solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 Basic concepts
 ----

-Concource pipelines are defined with [YAML](https://yaml.org/).
+Concourse pipelines are defined with [YAML](https://yaml.org/).
 Core concepts are [resources](https://concourse-ci.org/resources.html), [tasks](https://concourse-ci.org/tasks.html) and [jobs](https://concourse-ci.org/jobs.html).
 For every pipeline there are inputs and outputs which are conceptually resource states with direction.
 Concourse itself doesn't know any details about these.
 Resources are just some external